Publishing Policies

 Above all, authors should be transparent.
 For example, if an author is not sure whether her paper is original (for instance, whether it might constitute duplicate publication), she should inform the journal’s editor.
 If the editor decides it is appropriate to publish, the paper itself should state clearly any potential overlap.

-The editor or peer reviewer of any Biolife publication shall evaluate manuscripts on their intellectual content, irrespective of the race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+The editor or peer reviewer of any Biolife Publisher publication shall evaluate manuscripts on their intellectual content, irrespective of the race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 The editor and any editorial staff shall not disclose any confidential information concerning a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, or publisher, as appropriate.
 The content of any unpublished materials disclosed in a submitted manuscript is not to be used, either in whole or in part, in an editor’s own research without the express written consent of the submitting author.

-The publisher, Biolife, affirms that any misconduct, in the form of fabrication, falsification or plagiarism, jeopardizes the success of the entire scientific endeavor.
+The publisher, Biolife Publisher, affirms that any misconduct, in the form of fabrication, falsification or plagiarism, jeopardizes the success of the entire scientific endeavor.
 Any questions raised with regard to possible misconduct or plagiarism will initially be evaluated by the editor(s) of the publication, in consultation with the manuscript’s peer reviewer(s) if appropriate.
 If deemed appropriate, the matter will be taken up with the institution where the scientific work in question was performed.
 In principle, matters will be reviewed in accordance with the institutional procedures for handling allegations of misconduct.
 At all stages, every effort should be made to ensure that the process is fair and just, both for those who have been accused of misconduct and for those who have raised the issue of scientific misconduct.
 In the event that a published article must be retracted or corrected, a statement of retraction or correction, usually in the form of an erratum, will be published.
 Articles may be removed from the publication if deemed appropriate.

 Biolife expects authors to abide by the general ethics polices outlined by The Council of Scientific Editors and COPE.
 Please use the links below as references.